cube2222/octosql/README.md

 Available OctoSQL-wide configuration options are:
 - physical
-    - groupByParallelism: The parallelism of group by's and joins.
+    - groupByParallelism: The parallelism of group by's and distinct queries.
 Will default to the CPU core count of your machine.
+    - streamJoinParallelism: The parallelism of streaming joins.
+Will default to the CPU core count of your machine.
+- execution
+    - lookupJoinPrefetchCount: The count of simultaneously processed records in a lookup join.

 ### Supported Datasources
 #### JSON